 Despite Ephrem’s emphasis on Mary’s role as second Eve, here he makes it clear that that she is redeemed along with all of humankind by Christ.
 (Ephraim the Syrian Hymns, p.
 150).

 How was Mary redeemed in baptism when she did not have personal sin?
 The answer is consistent with Saints Ephraim, Ambrose and Gregory the Great’s explanation of what occurred during the Annunciation.
-Her mind was set (more) right for the event of the incarnation so that the propensity to contemplate sin would be done away with.
+Her mind was set (more) right for the event of the incarnation so that even the propensity to contemplate sin, something she never did to begin with, would be done away with.